 - 8. Maintain a position where you can see the ball and the blocks by Team A players. - 9.
-[IF YOU ARE ON TEAM A'S RESTRAINING LINE] Particularly watch the blocks made by Team A players before they are eligible to touch the ball (Rule 6-1-12). - 10.
-[IF YOU ARE ON TEAM B'S RESTRAINING LINE] Know where and by whom the ball was first touched.
+[IF ON TEAM A'S RESTRAINING LINE] Particularly watch the blocks made by Team A players before they are eligible to touch the ball (Rule 6-1-12). - 10.
+[IF ON TEAM B'S RESTRAINING LINE] Know where and by whom the ball was first touched.
 Mark any spot of illegal touching with your bean bag (Rule 6-1-3). - 11.
 If you are the nearest official when the ball becomes dead, signal timeout [S3] and mark the dead-ball spot.

-- 1. [IF YOU ARE ON TEAM B'S GOAL LINE] - (a) If there is a touchback, continue to watch the receiver in case he is fouled. - (b) The deep officials may adjust their position according to such factors as the wind and the known strength of the kicker's foot.
+1. [IF ON TEAM B'S GOAL LINE][×] You may adjust your^λ position according to such factors as the free kick spot,[§] the wind and the known strength of the kicker's foot.
 However, it is important to be on the goal line (and particularly, at the pylon) before the ball gets there in crucial situations.